tabler/tabler/_docs/blog.md

 ### Post card

 The best way to make your post eye-catching is adding an image to it.
-To do so, just add the image with the `.card-img-top` class:
+To do so, just add the image with the `.card-img-top` class.
+We've added the `.d-flex .flex-column` classes to the `.card-body` to have the author details be on the bottom of the card.

 {% example html columns=1 %}
 {% include cards/blog-single.html type="image" %}
 {% endexample %}

-We've added the `.d-flex .flex-column` classes to the `.card-body` to have the author details be on the bottom of the card.

 If you want to create a couple of posts next to each other, add the `.row-deck` class to `.row`—then they will all have the same height: